Six-tusked White Elephant: Literature

-In Journey to the West, the White Elephant descends to the mortal world for seven days (equivalent to thousands of years in the human realm) alongside Manjusri Bodhisattva's Blue Lion and the Golden-Winged Great Peng.
-Together, they transform into demons, with the White Elephant taking the form of Yellow-Tusked Old Elephant (serving as the second king).
-They establish their stronghold at Lion-Camel Ridge and Lion-Camel Cave, commanding a group of lesser demons.
-Their goal is to capture and consume the flesh of Tang Sanzang to gain immortality, leading to a fierce battle with Sun Wukong, Zhu Bajie, and Sha Wujing.
-While Sun Wukong manages to evade capture, the other three are seized by the demons.
-Unable to defeat the three demons alone, Sun Wukong seeks the assistance of Manjusri Bodhisattva, Samantabhadra Bodhisattva, and Tathagata Buddha (如来佛祖).
-With their divine intervention, the three demons are ultimately subdued and brought under control.
+In Journey to the West, the White Elephant descends to the mortal world for seven days, which are said to equal thousands of years in the human world, together with Manjusri Bodhisattva's Blue Lion and the Golden-Winged Great Peng.
+The three become demons and live at Lion-Camel Ridge and Lion-Camel Cave, where they rule over a group of lesser demons.
+The White Elephant becomes the Yellow-Tusked Old Elephant, the second king.
+The three demons seek to capture and eat Tang Sanzang in the hope of gaining immortality.
+They fight Sun Wukong, Zhu Bajie, and Sha Wujing, capturing the latter three while Sun Wukong escapes.
+Sun Wukong then asks Manjusri Bodhisattva, Samantabhadra Bodhisattva, and Tathagata Buddha (如来佛祖) for help.
+The three demons are defeated and taken back by the bodhisattvas and Buddha.

 In Investiture of the Gods (Fengshen Yanyi), the White Elephant is depicted as Lingya Xian (靈牙仙, "Immortal of Numinous Tusks"), a disciple of the Jie Sect (截教).
 Due to conflicts between Huoling Shengmu (火靈聖母) and Guang Chengzi, exacerbated by the scheming of Shen Gongbao, tensions escalate between the Jie Sect and the Chan Sect (闡教), ultimately leading to war.
 During the Battle of the Ten Thousand Immortals Formation (萬仙陣), he commands the Two Forms Formation (兩儀陣) to confront the disciples of the Chan Sect and the Zhou army.
 However, Puxian Zhenren (普賢真人, the precursor to Samantabhadra Bodhisattva in the narrative) defeats Lingya Xian using the Taiji Talisman Seal (太極符印), forcing him to reveal his true form as a white elephant.
 Subsequently, the White Elephant becomes the mount of Puxian Zhenren.